Dhghomon/easy_rust/README.md

 ```

 `cargo doc` is very nice when you use a lot of other people's crates.
 Because these crates are all on different websites, it can take some time to search them all.
 But if you use `cargo doc`, you will have them all in the same place on your hard drive.

+## The end?

+This is the end of Rust in Easy English.
+But I am still adding more content to the book, and you can let me know if you have any questions.
+Feel free to [contact me on Twitter](https://twitter.com/mithridates) or add a pull request, issue, etc. You can also tell me if some parts weren't easy to understand.
+Rust in Easy English needs to be very easy to understand, so please let me know if the English was too difficult in places.
+Of course, Rust itself is sometimes difficult to understand so we can't change that, but I can make sure that at least the English is easy.